junxit/us-congress-bills-116/metadata.md

 - 2019-12-23 — Message on Senate action sent to the House.
 - 2019-12-23 — Received in the House.
 - 2019-12-23 — Referred to the House Committee on Veterans' Affairs.
+- 2020-01-14 — Referred to the Subcommittee on Health.
+- 2020-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-11-16 — Considered as unfinished business. (consideration: CR H5749-5750)
+- 2020-11-16 — Considered under suspension of the rules. (consideration: CR H5746-5748)
+- 2020-11-16 — DEBATE - The House proceeded with forty minutes of debate on S. 3147.
+- 2020-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-11-16 — Mrs. Luria moved to suspend the rules and pass the bill.
+- 2020-11-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 220). (text: CR H5746-5747)
+- 2020-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 220).(text: CR H5746-5747)
+- 2020-11-24 — Presented to President.
+- 2020-11-24 — Presented to President.
+- 2020-12-04 — Became Public Law No: 116-212.
+- 2020-12-04 — Became Public Law No: 116-212.
+- 2020-12-04 — Signed by President.
+- 2020-12-04 — Signed by President.